Amir-BK/UnrealMovieSequencerMidiUtils/README.md

 ![Screenshot 2024-09-03 14-58-53](https://github.com/user-attachments/assets/b9e7147f-153e-4971-93aa-a063d3bf6d18)

-This plug in does not render midi or broadcast it to the scene, yet.
+This plug in does not render midi or broadcast it to the scene.

-As I cannot sell this on the marketplace until the Harmonix plugin stops being experimental I'm sharing it here on github for now.

 # Community/Feedback/Support -
  Discord  - https://discord.gg/hTKjSfcbEn